cchristensn/486MLProject/README.md

 #### BoardgamesClustering.ipynb
 Performs a cluster analysis on both the properly ranked games and the games with unknown ranks.
 No output files, but determined they types of games I'm dealing with.

+Visualized clusters with both the most influential variables (found using SHAP) and using UMAP to reduce the dimensions of the data.

 #### stopwords.txt
 A text file of stop words used for encoding the text data